Early College Academy

 - Reading Requirement: 18 or better on the ACT or Accuplacer score testing you into "No reading required" or "Read 100 Recommended"

-- Math Requirement: 22 or better on the ACT or Accuplacer score testing you into Math 115 or greater (there can be no number smaller than 115)
+- Math Requirement: 22 or better on the ACT or Accuplacer score testing you into Math 115 or greater (there can be no course number smaller than 115 in your results)

 - Completion of the LPS Early College Application (it is a google form - there is no obligation to participate if you apply)